Stacey Dooley: 2008–2017: Career beginnings and Stacey Dooley Investigates

 Dooley first appeared on television in April 2008 when she travelled to India as one of the participants on the documentary television series Blood, Sweat and T-shirts.
 Dooley and the other participants were selected to illustrate the typical fashion-obsessed consumer.
 Thanks to her appearance on the show, and partly because of her interest in labour laws in developing countries, a series was commissioned with Dooley as presenter.
 Stacey Dooley Investigates began in August 2009 and a two-part special was shown on BBC Three throughout August and September 2009.
 It also aired in Australia on ABC2 from 2 June 2010.
 In October 2010, BBC Three aired two further programmes, the first on former child soldiers in the Democratic Republic of Congo and the second on sex trafficking and underage sex slavery in Cambodia.

 In 2011, BBC Three aired Tourism and the Truth: Stacey Dooley Investigates.
 Over two episodes, Dooley investigated how tourism in Thailand and Kenya affects employees there, in particular with regard to wages, corruption and environmental changes.
-Dooley also presented the CBBC series Show Me What You're Made Of.
+Dooley also presented the CBBC series Show Me What You're Made Of and spin off series Show Me What You're Made Of UK.

 Filmed in Dooley's hometown of Luton, My Hometown Fanatics was broadcast on BBC Three on 20 February 2012.
 In the programme, Dooley interviewed Islamists and the English Defence League.
-A three-part series titled Coming Here Soon was broadcast on BBC Three in June and July 2012, in which Dooley explored the lives of young people in three countries affected by the global financial crisis: Greece, Ireland and Japan.
+A three-part series titled Coming Here Soon was broadcast on BBC Three in June and July 2012, in which Dooley explored the lives of young people in three countries affected by the 2008 financial crisis: Greece, Ireland and Japan.
 The programme on Japan was criticised by some because it ignored the Samaritans guidelines on reporting of suicide.
 While Dooley was in the United States in 2012, she created two series of Stacey Dooley in the USA where she investigated issues affecting teens across America such as: Girls Behind Bars, Border Wars, Homelessness and Kids in the Crossfire.
 In 2015, Dooley created the documentary series Beaten By My Boyfriend where she investigated domestic abuse within the UK.